 THE TWO BEST PAID AUDIO AND VIDEO RESOURCES FOR LEARNING ENGLISH

-Most learners are interested in free options for learning English, which I’ve listed after this section.
-But if you have a little bit of money to invest, there are a couple of paid sites that are totally worth it.
+Most learners are interested in free options for learning English, which I’ve listed at the end of this section.
+But if you have a little bit of money to invest, there are a couple of paid sites that are worth spending money on.

-I understand that not everyone is able to invest money in their English learning, so here is a list with many great free audio and video resources to help you along your path to fluency.
+I understand you might not be able to invest money in your English learning, so here is a list of some great free audio and video resources to help you along your path to fluency.

 FREE AUDIO AND VIDEO RESOURCES FOR LEARNING ENGLISH